bitfl1pper/alignment/README.md

 ## Usage

 A more useful tutorial is hopefully coming soon.
 If you would actually like to use this, you may want to first familiarize yourself with a lot of other stuff first.
-Failing that, please appreciate this succinct and passive-aggressively short tutorial.
+Failing that, please appreciate the succinctness and passive-aggression in this short tutorial.

 ## License